forcedotcom/DeskMobileSDK-iOS/README.md

 * **ContactUsShowYourNameItem** - Default is NO. The user’s full name field in the Contact Us form is optional.
 Change this value to YES if you want to allow the user to see/edit the full name sent through the form.
 You can set an initial value for the user’s name through the `userIdentity` property on `DKContactUsViewController`.
 * **ContactUsShowAllOptionalItems** - Default is NO. Setting this to YES is equivalent as setting `ContactUsShowSubjectItem` and `ContactUsShowYourNameItem` to YES.
 * **ContactUsShowYourEmailItem** - Default is NO. Since the user’s email address is required, this toggle only has an effect when the email has been set through the `userIdentity` property on `DKContactUsViewController`.
 Change this value to YES if you want to allow the user to edit the email address set through `userIdentity`.
+* **ContactUsStaticCustomFields** - The value is a dictionary with keys that must match the custom fields defined in your site’s Admin console.
+This dictionary is used to initialize the `customeFields` property of `DKContactUsViewController`.
 * **BrandId** - If you use multiple brands, you may provide a brand id here that will limit the portal to only those topics and articles in that brand.
 If you omit this setting, the portal will display *all* topics and articles in your support center.
 Brand ids can be obtained by going to your site’s admin, clicking *Channels*, and then *Brand Overview*.
 Select the brand you’d like in the dropdown at the upper-right, and then the brand id will be shown in the support center URL.
 For example, in this support center URL, “https://mysite.desk.com/?b_id=2”, the brand id is 2.

 ## DeskKitExample app